 Some days, like when I’m off playing in the ocean, hiking, or chasing my kids, I need extra fuel.
 Other days – say when I’m sitting at this computer typing for 8 hours straight, I may need less.
 Regardless of my personal caloric requirements, starches are not evil unto themselves unless you have a condition such a diabetes where your body cannot handle starches.

-When I have it on hand, I cook my white rice in beef or chicken bone broth which is packed with minerals, gelatin, and glycosaminoglycans These nutrients known to benefit teeth, bones, hair, nails, and joints.
+When I have it on hand, I cook my white rice in beef or chicken bone broth which is packed with minerals, gelatin, and glycosaminoglycans.
+These nutrients are known to benefit teeth, bones, hair, nails, and joints.
 (Learn to make chicken bone broth here or beef bone broth here).
+Want the health benefits of bone broth, but don’t want to make your own?
+Buy bone broth online here.

 This is the main reason why I don’t worry about the nutrients missing in white rice: when the rest of my food is charged with nutrition, I’m not desperately seeking unavailable nutrients bound up in rice kernels.